kibablu/cloud-task/k8s/gitops/README.md

 This folder contains GitOps manifests and Terraform code used to provision and configure a GKE cluster and deploy applications via Argo CD and Helm.

-Important: steps 2 and 3 are intentionally omitted because they are managed by Terraform inside gke.tf.
-Do not run separate provisioning steps that duplicate what gke.tf already performs.

 Quickstart

 1) Provision infrastructure (Terraform)